himanshupradeep/Automatic-ADAS-AD-Scenario-Generation/README.md

 - Scenario-based testing in simulation.
 - Academic research in AV safety & planning.
 - Dataset generation for machine learning.
+- Help visualise an on-road situation to a learner driver.
 - Showcasing ADAS logic in interviews or research presentations.

 ---